John Banicki†, PE

-John Banicki is Founder and Chairman Emeritus of Testing Engineers & Consultants, Inc. (TEC).
-Mr. Banicki’s contributions to the engineering community are numerous and far reaching.
+The late John Banicki was Founder and Chairman Emeritus of Testing Engineers & Consultants, Inc. (TEC).
+Mr. Banicki’s contributions to the engineering community were numerous and far reaching.
 However, John’s most significant contribution to his community and to society in general, was his enlistment and service as a Naval Aviator in the US Navy in WW II where he served as a Lieutenant in the Pacific Operations.

-John has been active in many trade organizations such as AGC Michigan, the Michigan Society of Professional Engineers, and the National Society of Professional Engineers since 1959; he is Past President and former recipient of the 1979 MSPE Engineer of the Year Award and an elected Fellow.
-Further, he is a long-standing member, past Board Member and Chairman of the Construction Activities Committee, as well as an elected Fellow with the Engineering Society of Detroit.
-Mr. Banicki is Past President of the Construction Specifications Institute, and past Secretary/Treasurer of the American Concrete Institute (Michigan Section).
-Further, he is an honorary member of AIA Michigan.
+John was active in many trade organizations such as AGC Michigan, the Michigan Society of Professional Engineers, and the National Society of Professional Engineers since 1959; he was Past President and former recipient of the 1979 MSPE Engineer of the Year Award and an elected Fellow.
+Further, he was a long-standing member, past Board Member and Chairman of the Construction Activities Committee, as well as an elected Fellow with the Engineering Society of Detroit.
+Mr. Banicki was Past President of the Construction Specifications Institute, and past Secretary/Treasurer of the American Concrete Institute (Michigan Section).
+Further, he was an honorary member of AIA Michigan.
 John’s many awards for engineering excellence and distinguished service include his induction into the Engineering Hall of Fame at Wayne State University.

-His commitment to the profession is demonstrated not only by the organizations he worked for, but also by the individual people he helped along the way.
-He developed a tutoring program for young Polish engineers and continues to sponsor an annual engineering scholarship at WSU.
+His commitment to the profession was demonstrated not only by the organizations he worked for, but also by the individual people he helped along the way.
+He developed a tutoring program for young Polish engineers and TEC continues to sponsor an annual engineering scholarship in his name at WSU.